Appledore, Kent: Transport

 The B2080 is a local road connecting Appledore with Tenterden and Brenzett, where it meets the A259 South Coast Trunk Road.
 The Royal Military Road follows the canal southwest from Appledore to Rye.

 The Marshlink Line railway line runs between Ashford International and Hastings via Appledore railway station, which is around 1.5 miles from the village.
 The line reduces from dual to single track beyond the station towards Rye and Hastings.

 Education

 St Augustine of Canterbury Catholic Primary School is located in the area.

 Parkwood

 Parkwood is an 80 acre woodland 5 mi east south east of Tenterden near Appledore.

 A car park is along the Woodchurch Road, heading north from Appledore towards Brattle.

 It is managed by Kent County Council's Country Parks service.

 It is noted for its bluebells in spring and for nightingales.
 There are woodland walks and panoramic views over Appledore and Romney Marshes.

 The woodland is frequently coppiced for various timber uses.
-Including oak thinnings being used in Shorne Wood Country Parks new visitor centre, as the window and roof joinery.
+Including oak thinnings being used in Shorne Woods Country Park's new visitor centre, as the window and roof joinery.

 The wood, is surrounded by three other woods, Great Heron Wood (to the North), Little Heron Wood (to the East) and Butness Wood (further to the East).